-Information recorded on SUB forms will be logged on Staff SharePoint by the Family Liaison Officer.
-Staff will record any incidents of behaviour on CPOMs including: 2x reds consequence cards, bullying, inappropriate sexualised behaviour, homophobia, racism and any other behaviour concerns.
+Information recorded on SUB forms will be logged on Staff Sharepoint by the Family Liaison Officer.
+Staff will record any incidents of behaviour including: consequence cards, bullying, inappropriate sexualised behaviour, homophobia, racism and any other behaviour concerns.

 Parents will have been contacted and their response will also be recorded.